atomone-hub/genesis/CONSTITUTION.md

 need not implement these specifications.

 All sub-DAOs have parent DAOs.
 The parent DAO of the Core DAOs and Special Purpose DAOs are the governance of the AtomOne Hub itself.
-Therefore all Core DAOs and Special Purpose DAOs as well as their sub-DAOs and the Hub Governance itself altogether form a tree structure.
+Therefore, all Core DAOs and Special Purpose DAOs as well as their sub-DAOs and the Hub Governance itself altogether form a tree structure.
 The parent DAO and the parent DAO’s parent DAO and so on, all the way up to Hub Governance are altogether called